top of page

 Author: Barry Pickard

-Needless to say, we attended the open day as a family, seeing some of the building’s ancillary rooms, such as the gym, and getting to view the old swimming pool, but only from the balcony.
+Needless to say I jumped at the chance to visit and attended the open day with my son.
+We saw some of the building’s ancillary rooms, such as the gym, and got to view the old swimming pool, but only from the balcony.
 The memories came flooding back.
 It was great to see how much Bon Accord Heritage had done to ensure the structural integrity of the building and the many hours taken to tidy it (over the years vandals had broken in and caused countless damage, even lighting a fire in the empty pool).
 I was also heartened to see their plans for developing the site.

 I contacted the group to congratulate them on their efforts and to see if there were any ways to help their campaign and they kindly invited me back to the Baths to see some more of the building that was not accessible during the open day.